2. allweb.com

 Anemia is a condition where you have too few red blood cells or not enough hemoglobin in your blood.
 It can make you feel tired, breathless and faint.
 The most common type of anemia is caused when there is not enough iron in the body.
 This is known as iron-deficiency anemia.

-1. About iron-deficiency anemia
+About iron-deficiency anaemia

 You need iron for many important processes inside your body, especially for making the oxygen-carrying pigment in your blood called hemoglobin.